List of Maya gods and supernatural beings: Awilix

-The goddess of the moon, queen of the night.
+The goddess of the Moon and the night.

 B

 Bacab

-The old god of the interior of the earth and of thunder, sky-carrier, fourfold.
+The old god of the interior of the earth and of thunder, sky-carrier, sometimes depicted as four Bacabs that each represent the directions.

 Baalham

 The jaguar god of the underworld.
 Also any of a group of jaguar gods who protected people and communities.

-Bitol pv*
+Bitol *PV*

 A sky god.
 One of the creator and destroyer deities who participated in the last two attempts at creating humanity.

-Bolon Tzʼakab (Dzacab) *L* [ god K ]
+Bolon Tzʼakab (Dzacab) *L* god K

-Ah Bolon Dzacab "Innumerable Generations", the lightning god, patron of the harvest and the seeds.

 Bolontiku *CHB*

 A group of nine underworld gods.

 Bolon Yokteʼ

 "Nine Strides", mentioned in the Books of Chilam Balam and in Classic inscriptions; functions unknown.

 Buluc Chabtan [ god F ]

-The god of war, violence, sacrifice and gambling.
+The god of war, violence, sacrifice, and gambling.

 C

 Cabrakan

 A god of mountains and earthquakes.
 He was a son of Vucub Caquix and Chimalmat.